nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2024.md

 ★★☆☆☆☆

 This book tells the the story of Janek, a Pole who has lived in Rome for over 30 years without a home, documents or a steady job.
 It is a work written in an overwhelming, cruel, and unique Italian language, as spoken by the protagonist.
 It is a short, rough and not wholly satisfying book.

+### The bastard brigade, Sam Kean

+★★★★☆

+*(La brigata dei bastardi, Adelphi)*

+The Bastard Brigate tells the gripping, untold story of a renegade group of scientists and spies determined to keep Adolf Hitler from obtaining the ultimate prize: a nuclear bomb.
+In the middle of building an atomic bomb, the leaders of the Manhattan Project were alarmed to learn that Nazi Germany was far outpacing the Allies in nuclear weapons research.
+Hitler, with just a few pounds of uranium, would have the capability to reverse the entire D-Day operation and conquer Europe.
+So they assembled a rough and motley crew of geniuses - dubbed the Alsos Mission - and sent them reeling into Axis territory to spy on, sabotage, and even assassinate members of Nazi Germany's feared Uranium Club.
+This book is well conceived and executed, and I liked that there's humour in it on almost every page, despite the dramatic events it narrates.
+I want to read more by Sam Kean.